Vaulthalla Logo

 S3 And R2 Vaults

-Create and operate S3-compatible Vaulthalla vaults using AWS S3, Cloudflare R2, or compatible providers.
+Create and operate upstream-backed Vaulthalla vaults using AWS S3, Cloudflare R2, or compatible provider buckets.

 S3 And R2 Vaults

-Create an API key before creating the vault:
+Create an upstream provider credential before creating the vault:

 1vh api-key create r2-main \2 --access <access-key> \3 --secret <secret-key> \4 --provider cloudflare-r2 \5 --endpoint https://<account-id>.r2.cloudflarestorage.com